scrambldchannel/https-scrambldchannel.github.io-/content/Adventures with pre-commit hooks.md

 The sample config includes a couple of useful tools but pre-commit can leverage a lot more power than that.
 I want to code re-formatting, linting and type checking to my Python projects by default.

-**Note**, I'm using it here for a Python project but it can be used for projects in all sorts of languages, you'd just need to take advantage of different hooks.
+**Note:** I'm using it here for a Python project but it can be used for projects in all sorts of languages, you'd just need to take advantage of different hooks.
 Take a look at the [list here](https://pre-commit.com/hooks.html) to get an idea of what is possible.

 ### Using isort to arrange imports